Optimal Space-Depth Trade-Off of CNOT Circuits in Quantum Logic Synthesis: Acknowledgements

-We would like to thank Hengjie Zhang and Yufan Zheng for their valuable comments on approximation of CNOT circuits.
-We would also like to thank Shachar Lovett, Yuqing Kong for inspiring ideas about the algorithms.
+We thank Hengjie Zhang and Yufan Zheng for valuable comments on the approximation of CNOT circuits.
+We also thank Yuqing Kong and Shachar Lovett for inspiring ideas about the algorithms.